ampribe/variable-extraction/README.md

 └── requirements.txt
 ```

 case_directory defines CaseDirectory, which provides general methods for handling a directory of cases.
 Individual case information is stored in a CaseMetadata object.
-The variable_extractor module defines VariableExtractor, a base class that requires ExtractorConfig and CaseMetadata objects to extract a variable from a court case.
+The variable_extractor module defines VariableExtractor, which requires ExtractorConfig and CaseMetadata objects to extract a variable from a court case.
+Default ExtractorConfig instances for extracting common variables can be found in ExtractorConfig.get_config.

 ## Installation
 ### Prerequisites